 We meet on the first Monday of each month at our clubhouse, unless the date falls on a holiday, then the meeting is moved to the second Monday.
 Visitors Welcome!!!!!
-Unfortunately, due to the Covid19 pandemic all club meetings are canceled till further notice - check our Calendar for updates on current club meetings and events.
+Check our Calendar for updates on current club meetings and events.

 PLACE: ETGMS Clubhouse

 Interested in joining ETGMS - click here for a listing of membership benefits and the membership form.

 In January ETGMS hosts The East Texas Gem and Mineral Society - Annual Gemstone and Jewelry Show.
 The show is a major fund raiser for the club.

 ETGMS owns the national renowned Rock Food Table The Rock Food Table page has the history of the collection and details for hosting this extraordinary exhibit.

 ETGMS offers a yearly $500.00 (Five hundred dollar) scholarship.
 The scholarship will be offered to a local student pursuing an earth sciences degree.
 Contact the Board of Directors for more information.